DHIRAJ-GHOLAP/discord-assistant/README.md

 ---

 Enhance your Discord server management with this Mention Assistant.
 Set it up now and enjoy a streamlined workflow and improved availability!

+### u can use this bot for ur personal use but after liking the repo and forking it other wise not